-- 1. Dressage saddle, which must be close to the Horse and have long, near-vertical flaps, and English-style or safety stirrups. - 1.1 Stirrups and safety stirrups must have closed branches, and no attachments.
+- 1. Dressage saddle, which must be close to the Horse and have long, near-vertical flaps, and English-style or safety stirrups. - 1.1 Stirrups must have closed branches, and no attachments.
 The foot must not be fully or partially enclosed and must in no way be attached to the stirrups (for example with magnets).
-Safety stirrups must have closed branches may have one branch with an opening on the outside branch. - 1.2 Saddle pads are optional, but should be white.
+Safety stirrups may have an opening on the outside branch. - 1.2 Saddle pads are optional but should be white.
 Plain colour saddle pads may be used.
 Contrast colouring and piping is allowed.
 Striped or multi coloured pads are not permitted. - 1.3 No saddle covers are allowed.